Duke of Edinburgh

-When your daughter does the Duke of Edinburgh Award programme, she will develop the skills and attitudes she will need to become a more rounded, confident adult.
+When your daughter participates in the Duke of Edinburgh Award programme, she will develop the skills and attitudes she will need to become a more rounded, confident adult.

 The Duke of Edinburgh Awards demonstrate energy, self-discipline, commitment and a capacity for teamwork.
 These skills will enable girls to shine in their UCAS personal statements which university admissions tutors read carefully to distinguish between candidates.

 At Northwood Collage for Girls we offer all three levels of the Duke of Edinburgh Award – Bronze, Silver and Gold.
 Whilst the girls must complete the activities in their own time, they and their parents have the support of our D of E Coordinator.

 The Bronze Award is open to all girls in Year 9, the Silver Award to all girls in Year 10 and the Gold Award to all girls in Year 11 and above.
 This gives all the girls the opportunity to complete their Gold Award in time to include it on their UCAS application at the beginning of Year 13.